wandb/docs/docs/guides/integrations/diffusers.md

 [🤗 Diffusers](https://huggingface.co/docs/diffusers) is the go-to library for state-of-the-art pre-trained diffusion models for generating images, audio, and even 3D structures of molecules.
 The W&B integration adds rich, flexible experiment tracking, media visualization, pipeline architecture, and configuration management to interactive centralized dashboards without compromising that ease of use.

-## Next-level logging in just 2 lines
+## Next-level logging in just two lines

 Log all the prompts, negative prompts, generated media, and configs associated with your experiment by simply including 2 lines of code.
 Here are the 2 lines of code to begin logging: